+Pre-Calculus Curriculum A is a prerequisite course for our Calculus sequence.
 Pre-Calculus Curriculum A addresses the same topics as Pre-Calculus Curriculum H at a modified level of rigor.
-Topics studied include polynomial, trigonometric, exponential and logarithmic functions, matrices, polar coordinates, complex numbers, sequences, series and conics.
+Topics studied include polynomial, trigonometric functions including their graphs, inverses, and identities, exponential and logarithmic functions, complex numbers, and an introduction to vectors.
 A TI-83+ or TI-84 graphing calculator or equivalent is highly recommended.